Ana Layevska: Early life

 Born in Kyiv, Ukraine, Ana is the only child of violinist Serhii Laievskyi and actress Inna Rastsvetaeva.
 In 1987, Ana and her family moved from Kyiv to Moscow, and in 1991 they moved to Mexico.
 She started playing the violin when she was five and started acting upon moving to Mexico.

 Career

-In Mexico she studied acting in the Centro de Educación Artística of Televisa.
+In Mexico, she studied acting at the Centro de Educación Artística of Televisa.
 Thanks to her skills she obtained some roles in videoclips like "Carolina" by singer David and telenovelas such as Alguna vez tendremos alas (1997), Preciosa (1998) and Amor Gitano (1999), acting with Mauricio Islas and Mariana Seoane.
-Those were relatively small roles but they were good experience as well.
+Those were relatively small roles but they were good experiences as well.

 Eventually, producer Pedro Damián called her to participate in telenovelas Primer amor... a mil por hora (2000), in which she shared credits with Anahí, Kuno Becker, Mauricio Islas and Valentino Lanús.
 She won the TVyNovelas Award for best female revelation, as well as the Palmas de Oro prize in the same category.